akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey found his voice.
 “Yes, Father.”

-The Queen leaned closer, her voice barely a murmur.
+The Queen leant closer, her voice barely a murmur.
 “Be wary of those would see this vow fail, but never fear them,” she said quietly.

 Godfrey nodded.
 “Let them watch, my lady, for we shall not be moved.
 But the road grows dark and she has a head start.”